-Before modern portfolio theory was developed, the operating principle of investing was to look at individual stocks and pick “winners”—equities that would produce decent returns without too much risk.
+Before modern portfolio theory was developed, the operating principle of investing was to look at individual stocks and find “winners”—equities that would produce decent returns without too much risk.
 The problem was that individual stocks are risky by nature.
 This new theory said that what investors should seek instead is diversification.
 That way, you bet on bigger slices of the economy and take advantage of “winners” you might not have thought of, while protecting yourself against unforeseen disasters.
-By finding a combination of stocks whose swings in value offset one another and that will provide decent returns, followers of modern portfolio theory will minimize risk and maximize reward.

 Modern portfolio theory has a basic aim that by now probably sounds familiar: Minimize volatility (risk) and maximize reward (money!) by finding a combination of stocks that won’t have wild swings in value but will provide decent returns.